Shovkat Mammadova: Career as a music instructor

 In 1923, Shovkat Mammadova founded the Musical Notes Publishing House as well as the Baku Theatrical College (nowadays known as the Azerbaijan State University of Culture and Arts).
 In 1939–1945, she was the director of the Azerbaijan State Opera and Ballet Theatre.
 She was later appointed the Chair of the Vocal Department at the Azerbaijan State Conservatory, where she professionally trained young vocalists until her death in 1981.

 Family

-In 1915, while studying at the Kiev Conservatory, Mammadova married Jacob Lubarsky, an engineer whom she had met in Milan three years earlier.
+In 1915, while studying at the Kiev Conservatory, Mammadova married Yakov Lyubarsky, an engineer whom she had met in Milan three years earlier.